-Whether you're planning a getaway for this summer or further down the line, by organising your travel insurance now, you’ll already have one important thing ticked off your holiday checklist.
+Whether you're planning a getaway for later this year or further down the line, by organising your travel insurance now, you’ll already have one important thing ticked off your holiday checklist.
 You’ll also be covered for unforeseen events before you jet off.
 Get a quote online today.

 Frequently asked questions

 Is it possible to buy a new travel insurance policy?

 Yes, you can buy a new single-trip or annual multi-trip travel insurance policy from Saga.
 It will cover emergency medical costs if you become ill with coronavirus while you’re away and cancellation if you test positive for COVID-19 within 14 days of your trip's departure date, but it will not cover any other travel disruption in relation to the pandemic.